-At the regional level, a similar dynamic is at play, with family businesses comprising 80-90% of all enterprises in North America, and in the U.S., about 35% of Fortune 500 companies.
-They account for roughly 64% of the United States' GDP, 62% of the country's employment, and 78% of all domestic new job creation.
-The U.S. and global economies are therefore intrinsically connected to the success of family-owned businesses.
+Family-owned businesses are significant contributors to the national economy, serving to fuel wealth and job creation.
+In North America as a whole, family businesses comprise 80-90% of all enterprises and represent about 35% of Fortune 500 companies.
+They account for nearly 65% of the United States' GDP, 62% of the nation's employment, and 78% of all domestic new job creation.
+The U.S. economy is therefore intrinsically bound to the success of family-owned businesses.

-"Family businesses are the growth engine for the economy, one of the reasons I'm so passionate about family businesses thriving in America."
+"Family businesses are a growth engine for the economy, one of the reasons I'm so passionate about family businesses thriving in America."

 Rob Ferguson, President and Principal, CEO Advisor, Ferguson Interests, LLC